arnaudroger/simpleflatmapper.org/12-csv-performance.md

 ## Notes

-The UTF8 decoding performance varied quite a bit depending on C2 performance. that variability is not represented here as I just display the average.
+The UTF8 decoding performance varied quite a bit depending on C2 optimisations. that variability is not represented here as I just display the average.
 I'm planning to investigate further and find out where it's coming from.